thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 Long-term

 - Commercially releasable game, developed using the Splashkit SDK
-- this game will be easily extendable by future teams (using documentation provided in build-a-game reposetory and level editor)
+- this game will be easily extendable by future teams (using documentation provided in build-a-game repository and level editor)
 - The current collisions used will be updated to use the new Splashkit rectangle-rectangle collision function once available to use.